-RESEARCH AREAS: Critical economic, cultural and environmental geographies, Geographies of domination and oppression and of the super-rich, Geographical education and professional development Qualitative methods and research ethics
+RESEARCH AREAS: Critical economic, cultural and environmental geographies, Geographies of domination and oppression and of the super-rich, Geographical education and professional development Qualitative methods and research ethics flinders.edu.au/people/iain.hay

 Professor Hay completed a Bachelor of Science with 1st class Honours in Geography at the University of Canterbury, NZ.
 There followed a Junior Lectureship and Master of Arts (with Distinction) at Massey University.
 He received his PhD (1989) at the University of Washington as a Fulbright Scholar and later was awarded a Doctor of Letters Degree (2009) from the University of Canterbury for work on geographies of domination and oppression.
-He is a former ALTC Discipline Scholar (Arts, Social Sciences and Humanities) and past President of the Institute of Australian Geographers and is currently Vice-President of the Internationa Geographical Union.
+He is a former ALTC Discipline Scholar (Arts, Social Sciences and Humanities) and past President of the Institute of Australian Geographers and First Vice-President of the International Geographical Union.
 He is author or editor of many books and has had many editorial roles, most recently as Editor-in-Chief of Geographical Research.
-In 2009 he was elected Fellow of the Australian College of Educators and in 2012 was admitted as a Principal Fellow of the Higher Education Academy (UK).
-Iain is also a Fellow of the Academy of Social Sciences (UK).